md-y/3354-splitsquad/Implementation/README.md

 AUTH_SECRET="SOME VERY LONG SECRET VALUE"
 ```

+- Run `npx prisma migrate dev` to setup the database schema in the Postgres database.
+  - If it asks for a migration name, input any text
 - Run `npm run build` and `npm run preview` to run the production server

 ## Testing